Market Readiness Assistance Grant (MRA Grant) – Globalisation

 Proof of completion may include but not limited to the following:

 The Singapore applicant must own the Intellectual Property to be filed and registered in the overseas market.
-Trademark/Patent filings applications for Singapore is not supportable.
+Trademark/Patent filings applications for Singapore are not supportable.

 An application may be rejected for different reasons such as: